AlexanderSchuetz97/luajthreads/README.md

 --the callable will always return org.luaj.vm2.Varargs --Runnable+Callable will only fail with LuaError
---The param is optional and you may have any number of params local callable = execution:callable(mytest, "Hello World")
+--The param is optional and you may have any number of params local callable = execution:callable(async, "Hello World")

 -- put/get can also be used to exchange more variables.
 -- This is bidirectional and can even be used during execution